Information Management and Archiving

 Development projects in information management and archiving

-We implement projects that develop information management methods and environments.
-Through these projects, we improve the usability and quality of digital content and develop methods and services that utilize artificial intelligence.
-Our partners include libraries, archives, museums, research and educational organizations, businesses, and non-profit organizations.
+Through our RDI projects we improve the usability and quality of digital content.
+We develop methods and services that utilize artificial intelligence.
+Our partners include libraries, archives, museums, research, education, businesses and non-profit organizations.
 Based in Mikkeli, we work nationally and internationally.
 Our projects are funded, among other sources, by EU structural funds and Interreg programs.

 Smart solutions for information management